+As a Citrix administrator, it is often frustrating when you are looking for options to fix a performance issue or optimize the infrastructure.
 Ensuring that a Citrix infrastructure is working well is no easy job!
+There is a plethora of tools made available by aficionados in the Citrix community.
 Here are several free tools and scripts that can help you with your daily activities.

 #1 Tools for Optimizing Windows Server and Desktop Operating System for Great Citrix Performance